Ogamon958/ConPGS/README.md

 ## Citation
-Please cite our LREC-COLING2024 paper if you use this repository:
+Please cite our LREC-COLING2024 paper if you use our model or paraphrase corpora:
 (Details updated after submission.)

 ```